 Yikes, what an uncomfortable way to go out.
 Striking!
 But uncomfortable.
 And not just pointing a gun at Lisa – although yeah, mostly that.
 Putting that threat aside best we can (if we can), my issue is that FFU:After still ends on a cliffhanger even though they knew another season was never coming.
 For all the damage it did to get there, and as interesting as all this season 2 stuff has been, I think I appreciate that FFU-the-anime had the decency to actually end.

 Unfortunately, we’ll almost certainly never see an official conclusion for FFU:After, though we might be able to derive a few clues about Season 3 from some official art.
-For example, check out the adjoining picture/wallpaper (or use this link), which depicts both Clear and Kupo alive and well, along with a creepy image of Herba standing alongside Yu in regal robes.
+For example, check out the adjoining picture/wallpaper (or use this link).
+It depicts both Clear and Kupo alive and well, along with a creepy image of Herba standing alongside Yu in regal robes.
 Oh, and there’s another close-up of Oscha’s exaggerated eye.
 But these elements could easily be metaphoric.
 That said, if the show wasn’t going to pay off on all those hints that there’s more to Oscha than meets the eye (hah!), maybe up to and including a reveal that he’s the true final boss, I can’t imagine what they were planning…

 But that was another time, in another world.
 Instead, we got… Final Fantasy Unlimited.
 The mess, the legend, the second season zombie.
 Goodbye, twisted prince.
 May a chorus of Samurai Pizza Cats sing thee to thy rest.